ilovescreammovies/dotfiles/README.md

   bash-language-server
 ```

-And those available only in language package managers:
+Install those that are only available in other package managers:

 ```bash
 go install golang.org/x/tools/gopls@latest && \